tajpure/vortex/README.md

 # Getting Started
-You can open this [file](https://raw.githubusercontent.com/tajpure/vortex/master/docs/introduction.md) by Vortex to know how to use it.
+You can open this [file](https://raw.githubusercontent.com/tajpure/vortex/master/docs/introduction.md) by Vortex to learn how to use it.

 # Animates
 * flash